 PLAN A TRIP WITH A FRIEND FROM BACK HOME

 Now this one may be a little harder to do, but try to convince a friend to come to visit you in China.
 You can plan a weekend getaway with your friend.
 This will serve as a way to encourage you to get excited about seeing more of your host country, and it will mean you’ll get to see your friend from back home.

 This little trip will likely remind you just how lucky you are to spend time in China and be learning about a different culture.

-Do yourself a favour and research China before hopping on the plane.
+Do yourself a favor and research China before hopping on the plane.
 Make a bucket list of things you have to do while studying here.
-It could be tourist attractions, the best coffee shops, the best street food locations and different activities that are popular in China.
+It could be tourist attractions, the best coffee shops, the best street food locations, and different popular activities in China.

 Challenge yourself to do/see all of these before you leave.
-This is going to give you something fun to do and keep you focused on the next adventure where you are, instead of focusing on what’s going on at home.
+This will give you something fun to do and keep you focused on the next adventure where you are, instead of focusing on what’s going on at home.

 A lot of things change when you move abroad, but not everything has to change.
 If you’re a part of particular groups, sports teams, activities, keep that up in your new country.

-Maintaining your favourite activity or finding a local support group in China will allow you to bring balance to your new life.
-There are probably people looking for new members for their book club, band, sports team or yoga class.
+Maintaining your favorite activity or finding a local support group in China will allow you to bring balance to your new life.
+People are probably looking for new members for their book club, band, sports team, or yoga class.
 Do a little research, reach out to them and open yourself up.
 Who knows, you may even make some new friends while you’re at it.

-To learn more about Keats School in Kunming, China or to apply for Mandarin class, visit our website.
+To learn more about Keats School in Kunming, China, or apply for a Mandarin class, visit our website.
 We’re here for our students and work hard to make all students feel at home while away from family.